 The bottom line are books translated to Japanese, with their Norwegian/English partner, so basically turning them in to parallel texts of sort

 The Troll books I found in a local store, and are our myths and legends about trolls and other woodland fairy creatures.
 Most of which are either different or completely separate from stories I know in English, most of them I don’t even know what you call if you even have a name for them.

 Both the Troll and the Twilight book are without furigana, making it harder.
 I can read and understand them partly, but it is more of a chore than it is worth currently, but I’ll get there =^_^=

 Fairytales aimed at the younger kids.
 These are so much easier than the first grader books, though they are probably aimed at same age group O_o

 And just to make it easier; These are OUR fairytales!
 Yes, just look at the image and see how many you can recognize!
 They have furigana and easy repetitive language.
-I’m able to read and understand thesefairly well, though not all.
+I’m able to read and understand these fairly well, though not all.
 The images help a lot though!
-Honestly only read one book so far though, Pus in Boots!
-But I did only get them recently =)
+I’ll probably read these once I’m done with my ever growing Graded Readers

 The first set is the same as the above, just Japanese tales!
 And they are also an Anime!
 Which means I already know the ones I’ve seen, and that helps me understand them better =)

 The other set looks fairly good too, being similar in language and stories.
-I haven’t gotten around to read them yet, only done one of the first set, as i got them fairly recently.
-I do think these will be very good for reading practice though =)
+I haven’t gotten around to read them yet though.
+I do think these will be very good for reading practice =)

 Thanks to the lovely book clubs here on WaniKani I have also started reading some proper books now!